Congressional District # 04

 The fourth five-year review in 2006 concluded that remedy is complete and is protective of human health and the environment at this time, and exposure pathways that could result in unacceptable risks are being controlled.
 However, in order for the remedy to remain protective in the long-term, the landfill cap must be maintained and effective institutional controls must be implemented, maintained, and monitored.
 Continued groundwater and methane monitoring is also necessary to ensure that the remedy remains protective.

-The fifth five-year review is scheduled to be completed in September 2011.
+The sixth five-year review is scheduled to be completed in September 2016.

 ContactsRemedial Project Manager, U.S. EPA

 diane russell (email@example.com)